rtCamp/ps-analysis-tool-wiki/E.-Cookie-Analysis.md

 In some scenarios, CDNs may rely on third-party cookies to determine if a user has access to specific content, especially in ecosystems where authentication is managed by a third party.

-# **Reporting Breakages**

-We have outlined a general, yet useful, methodology to approach the analysis of sites searching for potential breakages due to the deprecation of 3P cookies and upcoming changes to Web Storage APIs.
-By applying this methodology to your specific use cases, you can unearth potential issues and get ready for a successful transition to a more private web.